gitlabhq/omnibus-gitlab/doc/update/gitlab_16_changes.md

 ### Deprecating bundled Grafana

 Bundled Grafana is deprecated and is no longer supported.
-It will be removed in GitLab 16.3.
+It is removed in GitLab 16.3.

 For more information, see [deprecation notes](https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html#deprecation-of-bundled-grafana).